civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(2)** Paragraph 144.1(2)(a) of the Act is replaced by the following:

-    the only purpose of the trust is to provide benefits to, or for the benefit of, persons described in subparagraph (d)(i) or (ii) **and all or substantially all of the total cost of the benefits is applicable to** designated employee **benefits**;
+    the only purpose of the trust is to provide benefits to, or for the benefit of, persons described in subparagraph (d)(i) or (ii) and all or substantially all of the total cost of the benefits is applicable to designated employee benefits;

   **(3)** Paragraph 144.1(2)(c) of the Act is replaced by the following:

     the trust meets one of the following conditions:

-    the trust is required to be resident in Canada, determined without reference to section 94, **or**
+    the trust is required to be resident in Canada, determined without reference to section 94, or

     if the condition in subparagraph (i) is not met, it is the case that